You can send error reports to Error Reporting from Python applications by using the Error Reporting library for Python.

 Error Reporting is integrated with some Google Cloud services, such as App Engine, Compute Engine, and Google Kubernetes Engine.
-Error Reporting displays the errors that are logged to Stackdriver Logging by applications running on those services.
+Error Reporting displays the errors that are logged to Cloud Logging by applications running on those services.
 For more information, go to Running on Google Cloud Platform on this page.

 Before you begin

 Sign in to your Google Account.

 If you don't already have one, sign up for a new account.

 In the Cloud Console, on the project selector page, select or create a Cloud project.